openstreetmap/osmdbt/postgresql-plugin/README.md

 This is the plugin needed for osmdbt operations.
 It must be installed into the plugin search path of PostgreSQL.

-This was originally developed my Matt Amos at https://github.com/zerebubuth/osm-logical .
+This was originally developed by Matt Amos at https://github.com/zerebubuth/osm-logical .

 ## Testing